A question we often get is: "Should I purchase a linear polarizer or a circular polarizer?, what's the difference?"

 In still photography, SLR cameras and DSLR cameras have a mirror, which a linear polarizer can cross polarize, causing the image to darken or go black.

-With a circular pol, the quarter wave plate on the rear of the polarizer spins the light before it enters the camera lens so that it doesn't get cross polarized on any reflective surfaces in the system, such as the partial mirror in a video tap.
+With a circular pol, the quarter wave plate on the rear of the polarizer spins the light before it enters the camera lens so that it doesn't get cross polarized on any reflective surfaces in the system, such as the partial mirror in a video tap or a DSLR mirror.

-If you have no mirrors or reflective surfaces in your system, such as a DSLR mirror or a beam splitter . . . then the Linear-Pol will not cause you any trouble and you can’t put it in the matte box backwards, which might save you some time and trouble.
+Circular polarizers for cinematography are marked to show proper orientation, but mistakes happen.
+If you have no mirrors or reflective surfaces in your system, such as a mirror or a beam splitter . . . then the Linear-Pol will not cause you any trouble and you can’t put it in the matte box backwards, which might save you some time and trouble.

 Lindsey Optics offers both circular and linear polarizers in professional cine sizes in 4.5" Round Drop-In, 138mm Round Drop-In, and 4"x5.65", all with anti-reflection coating.

-Our newest and most interesting product is the Brilliant² Rota Pol, a circular polarizer made to fit in 4"x5.65" cine matte boxes::
+Our newest and most interesting product is the Brilliant² Rota Pol, a circular polarizer made to fit in 4"x5.65" cine matte boxes and allow quick and easy rotation by hand or with a motor: